-USE OF PROCEEDS
+U SE OF PROCEEDS

-We estimate that our net proceeds from the initial public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering and organizational expenses, will be approximately \$467.75 million (based on the price on the cover of this prospectus).
-We estimate that our net proceeds will be approximately \$538.06 million if the underwriters exercise their overallotment option in full.
+We estimate that our net proceeds from the initial public offering of our shares of common stock, after deducting the underwriting discount and our estimated offering and organizational expenses, will be approximately \$ 469.0 million (based on the price on the cover of this prospectus).
+We estimate that our net proceeds will be approximately \$ 539.5 million if the underwriters exercise their overallotment option in full.
+In addition, we may at our option pay the underwriters an aggregate amount of up to 0.25% of the aggregate proceeds raised from sales of shares sold in the offering based on the underwriters' performance in relation to the offering.